 Most of all, this site is about sharing a passion for whisky, not just for the spirit itself but for the incredibly rich history and mythology that surrounds it.
 Whisky is much more than just a drink and particularly in Scotland it’s story seems interwoven with that of the land and the people.
 It is that story that I am exploring and celebrating here – over a dram of course.

-Perhaps like many, my early experiences of whisky was of cheap blends that in my opinion, could only just be tolerated when loaded with ice and drowned in a mixer.
-My epiphany came at a funeral a few years back when I was offered a dram and accepted, as much out of politeness as anything.
-That dram was a 12 year old Highland Park and it changed my life.
+Like many people, my early experiences of whisky were based on the occasional sip of a cheap blend that could only just be tolerated when loaded with ice and drowned in a mixer.
+My epiphany came much later, when I was offered a dram at a funeral.
+I accepted the offer, as much out of politeness as anything.
+That dram was a 12 year old Highland Park and it completely changed my life.

-I have immersed myself in the subject over the last few years in an attempt to further my knowledge.
-I’ve devoured every book, magazine, documentary (and dram) I could get my hands on and have also taken part and completed the Scotch Whisky Trail Certificate Course run by whisky writer and Master of Malt, John Lamond, as well as completing the Whisky Ambassador course – an accredited whisky training program aimed at the licensed trade (see links below for more info).
+I’ve immersed myself in the subject over the last few years in an attempt to further my knowledge.
+Devouring every book, magazine, documentary (and dram) I could get my hands on.
+I’ve also taken part and completed the Scotch Whisky Trail Certificate Course run by whisky writer and Master of Malt, John Lamond, as well as completing the Whisky Ambassador course – an accredited whisky training program aimed at the licensed trade.